Compare the best cashback credit cards

 1. Instant cashback when you make an eligible credit card purchase.
 For example, if you make a credit card purchase of £1,000 and there is a 2% cashback promotion, the credit card provider will give you £20 back.

 2. Cashback promotional offers on sign up.
 Some cards have a cashback promotion for new customers.
-These offers usually require you to apply before a set date and spend a specific amount within the first few months you have the card.
+These offers usually require you to apply before a set date and spend a specific amount within the first few months of having the card.

-3. Cashback via a credit card rewards program.
-As well as using points for flights or merchandise, some credit card rewards programmes, give you the option to redeem your points for cashback on your account.
+3. Cashback via a credit card rewards programme.
+As well as using points for flights or merchandise, some credit card rewards programmes give you the option to redeem your points for cash added back to your account.

 Is there a catch?